H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 docker logs jarvis-main-brain 2>&1 | grep "BBB OUTPUT FLAGGED" | tail -10
 ```

-Expected: Zero or more flagged entries (maternal Appalachian phrases may appear).
+Expected: Zero or more flagged entries.
+All should have been passed through —
-All should have been passed through — none blocked. ★ All gate decisions durably
+none blocked. ★ All gate decisions durably logged at `jarvis-memory:8056`.
-logged at `jarvis-memory:8056` (secured March 28) — independently queryable for
-governance accountability.

 ★ **`jarvis-memory:8056` durable Phase 4.5 log query:**